Architecture of Kerala: Sri-kovil

-The sri-kovil is usually on a raised platform with a flight of 3, 5, or more steps (called the sopanapadi), which are flanked by two large guardian statues known as dwarapalakas (door guards).
-As per Kerala ritual customs, only the main priest (Thantri) and second priest (Melshanti) are allowed to enter into the sri-kovil.
+The Sri-Kovil is usually on a raised platform with a flight of 3, 5, or more steps (called the Sopanapadi), which are flanked by two large guardian statues known as Dwarapalakas (door guards).
+As per Kerala ritual customs, only the main priest (Thantri) and second priest (Melshanti) are allowed to enter into the Sri-Kovil.

 Namaskara mandapam

-The namaskara mandapa is a square-shaped pavilion with a raised platform, set of pillars, and pyramidal roof.
+The Namaskara Mandapa is a square-shaped pavilion with a raised platform, set of pillars, and pyramidal roof.
 The size of the mandapa is decided by the width of the shrine cell.
 The pavilion in its simplest form has four corner pillars, but larger pavilions are provided with two sets of pillars – four inside and twelve outside.
 Pavilions of circular, elliptical, and polygonal shapes are mentioned in the texts, but they are not seen in the Kerala temples.
 Mandapams are used to conduct Vedic-Thantric rites.

 Nalambalam

 The shrine and the mandapa building are enclosed in a rectangular structure called the nalambalam.
 Functionally, the rear and side halls of the nalambalam serve various purposes related to ritualistic worship.
-The front hall is pierced with the entry, dividing it into two parts: agrasalas, which are used for feeding Brahmans and performing yagas; and koothuambalams, which are used for displaying murals and staging temple arts such as koothu.
-Occasionally, koothuambalams are built as separate structures outside of the nalambalam.
+The front hall is pierced with the entry, dividing it into two parts: Agrashalas, which are used for feeding Brahmans and performing yagas; and koothuambalams, which are used for displaying murals and staging temple arts such as Koodiyattam or "Kathakali".
+Occasionally, koothuambalams are built as separate structures outside of the Nalambalam.